-These pens were numbered based on their price.
-So, a No. 25 meant that it cost 25 Reichsmark (RM) which was the currency in Germany at the time.
-But, what if over time the price of the No. 25 needed to increase?
+These pens were numbered based on their price, and the original line up included a No. 20, 25, 30, 35, 40, and 45.
+A No. 20 meant that it cost 20 Reichsmark (RM) which was the currency in Germany at the time.
+But, what if over time the price of the No. 20 needed to increase?
 Well, logically, the model name would need to change to reflect the price.
 I suspect this is what might have happened with the No. 27.

-There are a few examples of such "mid" models - a 27.5 was produced that was originally a No. 25, and same with the No. 32.5 which was originally a No. 30.
-This is precisely what I suspect of the pen here - it should be a No. 25 pen in all its dimensions and nib, but it was rebranded as the 'L 27' and probably sold for 27 RM.
-I cannot confirm this though, it is simply a theory!
-Now, his pen has a No. 20 nib instead of a No. 25 nib as per my theory.
-This could mean one of two things: (1) the pen was a No. 20 that was rebranded as a No. 27 and hence it has the correct "20" nib, or (2) the pen was a No. 25 as I suspect and it should actually have a "25" nib.
-If you have a theory, comment below!
+There are a few examples of such models - a 27.5 was produced that was originally a No. 25, and same with the No. 32.5 which was originally a No. 30.
+This is precisely what I suspect of the pen here - it should be a No. 20 pen in all its dimensions and nib, but it was rebranded as the 'L 27' and probably sold for 27 RM.
+At first, I thought it was a No. 25 with an increased price to 27 RM.
+But, on closer examined I was shown that the pen's dimensions - 12.6 cm capped - is actually correct for the No. 20, because the No. 25 was 13.5 cm long.

 For bibliography, see Resources page -->link